 May 16, 2017 (Los Angeles) -- XPRIZE, the world’s leader in designing and operating incentive competitions to solve humanity’s grand challenges, today announced 85 teams from 18 countries competing for the $1M Anu & Naveen Jain Women’s Safety XPRIZE, a competition challenging teams around the world to develop an affordable technology solution that women can use to rapidly respond to threats.
 An advisory board of five experts in the fields of technology, internet of things and women’s empowerment, also announced today, will advise the Women’s Safety XPRIZE.
 Among the competing teams are app developers, technology researchers, top-tier academic institutions and startups working toward safety for women worldwide.

 This global competition challenges teams to leverage technology and empower communities with a transformative solution that ensures women’s safety.
 The solution should autonomously and inconspicuously trigger an emergency alert and transmit information to a network of community responders, all within 90 seconds.
 The winning technology should cost no more than US $40.

 Details about all competing teams are can be found here.
-20 teams have registered from India spanning regions such as Bangalore, Hyderabad, Chennai, New Delhi, Gurgaon, Mumbai, Kochi and Trivandrum.
+38 teams have registered from the United States and 20 teams have registered from India.

 “We strongly believe that safety is a fundamental human right and should not be taken for granted.
 With the Women’s Safety XPRIZE, we hope to unlock an exponential transformation in the way community members can empower safety for everyone through technology.
 We are delighted with the participation and look forward to seeing problem solvers all over the world tackle this critical challenge as the competition unfolds,” said Anu Jain, entrepreneur and champion for women’s safety.